 Many health insurance plans cover nutrition counseling, either as treatment of a health problem or as part of your preventative health benefits, and often at no cost to you.
 It is your responsibility to verify what your plan does or does not cover, and what your portion of the cost will be.
 We do offer a script to use when calling to check benefits to make sure you’re asking the right questions.
 If your insurance plan doesn’t have a nutrition benefit, we do offer a self-pay rate that needs to be paid the day of service.
 Feel free to ask about packages to receive a larger discount.
 View our insurance and rates page for more information on the insurance companies we’re contracted with.

 I’m not in Portland or Vancouver… can I still work with you?

 Yes!
 We offer virtual appointments (also called telehealth or telemedicine) where we meet online, similar to Skype but a secure HIPAA approved virtual conference room.
 Be sure to check your benefits if you are interested in telehealth services.
 We are licensed to provide telehealth services in OR, WA, CA, AZ, CO, MI, MO, NJ, TX & VA.

 COVID-19 Update: We are currently only seeing clients virtual using our telehealth platform.
 We are attempting to stay in contact with insurance companies on their policy to continue to allow virtual sessions.
-We expect to be back in the office late July for limited in-person sessions and will have an established office policy at that time.
 If you’re not sure if your insurance company will cover virtual, use this cheat sheet to verify.